 - What is a hedge fund?

-- Types of jobs at a hedge fund
+- Educational requirements at a hedge fund

 - List of top hedge funds to work for

-What is a Hedge Fund?
+What is a hedge fund?

 Hence, they focus on short-term gains.
 Also, they use borrowed or leveraged funds for the same purpose of maximising the returns to the investors.
 Although, because of the risk involved with leveraged funds, hedge funds in the U.S.A and Europe were regulated following the financial crisis of 2007-08 in which the main reason for the crisis was increasing debt in the banking and financial institutions.

-To become an employee at a hedge fund, you need to have your bachelor’s degree in one of the following:
+Speaking of the bachelor’s degree, you need to have your bachelor’s degree in one of the following:

-Apart from the bachelor’s other preferred qualifications are:
+Apart from the bachelor’s, other preferred qualifications are:

 - MBA (Master of Business Administration)